VA Loan Eligibility for Members of the National Guard and Reserves

 Eligibility Does Not Guarantee a Loan

-If you are planning to buy a home with a VA loan, check out our VA loan interest rate page, which lists current interest rates from various lenders.
+If you are planning to buy a home with a VA loan, check out our VA loan rates page, which lists current interest rates from various lenders.
 It will give you an idea about current interest rates in your area.

 Equal Housing Opportunity.
 The Department of Veterans Affairs affirmatively administers the VA Home Loan Program by assuring that all Veterans are given an equal opportunity to buy homes with VA assistance.
 Federal law requires all VA Home Loan Program participants – builders, brokers, and lenders offering housing for sale with VA financing – must comply with Fair Housing Laws and may not discriminate based on the race, color, religion, sex, handicap, familial status, or national origin of the Veteran.